 In a relational database, you normalize your data to reduce data redundancy and storage space, and then use joins to combine multiple different tables.
 However, joins at scale are slow and expensive.
 DynamoDB does not allow for joins because they slow down as your table grows.

-One data type per table
+One entity type per table

 Your DynamoDB table will often include different types of data in a single table.
 In the example, you have